hbctraining/Intro-to-ChIPseq/lessons/04_QC_cross_correlation.md

 $  export R_LIBS_USER="/n/groups/hbctraining/R/library/"
 ```

+> **Testing libraries**
-If you want to check and see that this is working, you can open up R by typing R and pressing Enter:
+> If you want to check and see that this is working, you can open up R by typing R and pressing Enter:
+>
 ```
 $ R
 ```
+>

-And then once in R, try loading the libraries:
+> And then once in R, try loading the libraries:

 ```
 R version 3.4.1 (2017-06-30) -- "Single Candle"